teamabqwifinder/FrontEnd-AbqWiFinder/README.md

 We selected this particular project because of its potential ability to positively effect the developer scene in the local Albuquerque Area.
 We have seen in the last few years, exponential growth from the tech sector in Albuquerque and the greater region, this is in part because of local entrepreneurs who are putting in the hard work everyday trying to get their ideas off the ground.
 The purpose of the ABQ WiFinder project is that it will enhance the voice of these entrepreneurs when dealing with local businesses or spaces.
 Strong developers need good development spaces, places that have a strong wifi connection are essential to these developers and our Application will support this endevour.

+But most of all this application will function at its core as a wifinder application that anyone can use.

 ### A “functional inventory” for that repository—i.e. what functional components of the overall project are implemented by code in that repository?

+  Currently the application in it's Alpha stage is mostly cosmetic but does show several locations and an included map.
-- A login screen powered by Google Sign In
+- A login screen powered by Google Sign In [Google Sign In](https://github.com/googlesamples/google-services/tree/master/android/signin)
 - Several fragments that the user can switch between.

 ### TEAM ROSTER